developer-zebra/developer-zebra-site/src/datawedge/6-8/guide/settings/index.md

 While DataWedge is running, it receives a system notification whenever a Config file or Profile is placed in the `/autoimport` folder and executes the same four functions.

-**Notes**:
+#### Important Notes:
 * For the best experience, **Zebra strongly recommends that users be advised to <u>exit any DataWedge configuration UI screen</u>** before new Config files are remotely deployed.
-* On devices running Android KitKat or later, the `/enterprise` folder cannot be seen with File Explorer or other user-level tools.
-Moving configuration files to and from the `/autoimport` or `/enterprisereset` folders must be done programmatically, with a staging client app or MDM.
+* **On devices running Android KitKat or later**, the `/enterprise` folder cannot be seen with File Explorer or other user-level tools.
+Moving configuration files to and from the `/autoimport` or `/enterprisereset` folders must be done programmatically, or with a staging client app or MDM.
-* DataWedge will attempt to consume any of the monitored “.db” files as soon the file name(s) appear in the `/autoimport` folder.
+* **DataWedge versions prior to 6.8** attempt to consume any of the monitored “.db” files as soon the file name(s) appear in the `/autoimport` folder.
 Therefore, **it is possible for DataWedge to attempt to consume a file before it is completely written**.
-To avoid this condition, Zebra recommends initially storing the file with an alternate extension (i.e. ".tmp") and changing the extension to .db once writing is complete.
+To avoid this condition, **Zebra recommends initially storing the file with an alternate extension** (i.e. ".tmp") and changing the extension to .db once writing is complete.
 See sample code, below.
 * **Zebra recommends applying explicit file permissions to the all .db files** so that DataWedge will not be impeded from any of its file procedures.

 -----